JochemTolsma/homepage/content/courses/_index.md

 ## Overview

 Sociologists study how societies affect the lives of their members and, vice versa, how individuals shape the societies in which they live.
-Within societies people make and break relations with specific others and thereby form **social networks**.
+Within societies people make and break relations with specific others and thereby form ***social networks***.
 Individuals are embedded in many different social networks (e.g. based on friendships, bullying, family relations).
-Within these social networks individuals influence each others' *attitudes*, *behaviors* and *relations* via complex dynamic processes.
+Within these social networks individuals influence each others' attitudes, behaviors and relations via complex dynamic processes.
 The attitudes, behaviors and relations of individuals shape, in turn, the societies they live in.
-They give rise to social phenomena such as *inequality*, *segregation*, *polarization* and *cohesion*.
+They give rise to *social phenomena* such as inequality, segregation, polarization and cohesion.
-It is not possible to explain many macro-level social phenomena, let alone to solve many urgent social problems, without taking into account social networks.
+It is not possible to explain many macro-level social phenomena, let alone to solve many urgent *social problems*, without taking into account social networks.
 For example, you may have a good idea about where my personal political attitudes come from but this does not explain political polarization, why specific groups in society hold ever more opposing, extreme political attitudes.
 It can thus be no surprise that the study of the causes and consequences of social networks lies at the core of sociology.

+{{% alert note %}}
+Throughout this course you will find words in *italics*.
+These words are defined near the bottom of each page.
+{{% /alert %}}

 ## Aim

 The intended learning outcomes of the course are:
-1. Theoretical knowledge and insight: you will be able to define core concepts related to a social network perspective and are able to summarize what a social network perspective in social science research entails.
+1. Theoretical knowledge and insight: you will be able to define core concepts related to a social network perspective and are able to summarize what a *social network perspective* in social science research entails.
 2. Academic attitude: you develop a positive attitude towards applying a social network perspective in social science research.
 3. Research skills: you will be able to apply a social network perspective in social science research.
 This encompasses being able to deduce relevant and new social network hypotheses from existing theories and being able to test these hypotheses with different social network analysis techniques.

 ## Structure
-This course is structured along three different dimensions: (1) the type of Social Network; (2) causes versus consequences of social networks; (3) theoretical versus methodological implications of applying a social network perspective.
+This course is structured along three different dimensions: (1) the Type of Social Network; (2) Causes versus Consequences of social networks; (3) Theoretical versus Methodological implications of applying a social network perspective.

-**Table: structure of the course Social Networks 2020**
+**Table.** Structure of the course Social Networks 2020**

 | Type of Social Network | Causes or Consequences| Theory or Method
 | ----------- | ----------- | ----------- |